 The e-NV200 has been on sale since 2013, but was recently updated with the latest running gear from the Nissan Leaf.
-That means its range has been extended by around 60% over the old model, with a maximum quoted range of 187 miles.
-That’s under lab conditions, and the reality is that you won’t go that far on a charge, but there’s still enough capacity in the 40kWh battery for the e-NV200 to cope with a day’s work.
+That means its range has been extended by around 60% over the old model, with a maximum quoted range of 124 miles.
+There's more than enough capacity in the 40kWh battery for the e-NV200 to cope with a day’s work.

 As with the Leaf, the e-NV200 comes with three charging options that plug into a flap in the van’s nose.
 Add a wallbox charger when you buy a van, and you’ll be able to charge the battery from flat in seven and a half hours, so overnight charging will be a breeze.
 From a standard three-pin socket, it takes over 21 hours to charge from flat, while at the other end of the spectrum, high-voltage public charging from a CHAdeMO supply can replenish the battery from 20 to 80% in as little as 40 minutes.
 However, lower-spec versions of the e-NV200 don’t have this facility available as standard.